 This Disclosure is a supplementary note to the audited financial statements which are publicly available both on the website of the Monetary Authority of Singapore and from the Accounting and Corporate Regulatory Authority.
 This Disclosure, read in conjunction with the audited financial statements, is issued pursuant to MAS Notice 124 – Public Disclosure Requirements.

-Berkshire Hathaway Specialty Insurance Company (“BHSIC”) is a Nebraska, United States-domiciled direct property and casualty insurer which maintains branch offices in the United States, Canada, Australia, New Zealand, Hong Kong and Singapore.
-BHSIC is a member of the National Indemnity Company group of insurance companies (the “NICO Group”).
-BHSIC’s financial strength ratings are A++ from AM Best and AA+ from Standard & Poor’s.
-BHSIC’s ultimate parent is Berkshire Hathaway Incorporated (“BHI”), a holding company owning subsidiaries engaged in a number of diverse business activities throughout the globe (www.berkshirehathaway.com).
+Berkshire Hathaway Specialty Insurance Company (“BHSIC”) is a Nebraska, United States-domiciled direct property and casualty insurer which maintains offices across the United States and around the world including Canada, Australia, New Zealand, Hong Kong, Singapore, Malaysia, Macau, Dubai, United Kingdom, Ireland, Belgium, Germany, France, Spain and Switzerland.
+BHSIC is a member of the National Indemnity Company group of insurance companies (the “NICO Group”) and its financial strength ratings are A++ from AM Best and AA+ from Standard & Poor’s.
+BHSIC is a wholly owned subsidiary of National Indemnity Company headquartered in Omaha, Nebraska, which is in turn wholly owned by Berkshire Hathaway Incorporated (“BHI”), a Delaware, United States-domiciled holding company owning subsidiaries engaged in a number of diverse business activities throughout the globe and listed on the New York Stock Exchange (www.berkshirehathaway.com).

-BHSIC-Singapore Branch received its license to conduct insurance business in Singapore in December 2014.
+BHSIC-Singapore Branch was registered in September 2014 under Singapore UEN No. T14FC0124H and received its license to conduct general insurance business in Singapore in December 2014.
 Since then, the Branch has written direct insurance, assumed facultative reinsurance, and treaty reinsurance business.

 The underwriting strategy of the Branch is to: